rosshpayne/graphql/README.md

 # graphql
-GraphQL server - supports Query operation only
+GraphQL server - supports Query operation only.
+Queries with multiple statements has each statement executed concurrently.

 # Testing
 > cd parser